The Red Virgin and the Vision of Utopia by Bryan Talbot - ISBN: 9780224102346

 Bryan Talbot

-Bryan Talbot was born in 1952.
-He has worked on underground comics, science fiction and superhero stories such as Judge Dredd and Batman- Legends of the Dark Knight.
-His books include Alice in Sunderland, Dotter of Her Father’s Eyes (with Mary Talbot), the first graphic novel to win the Costa biography award, and the Grandville series.
+Born in 1952, Bryan Talbot is an accomplished author who has contributed to various genres, including underground comics, science fiction, and superhero stories like Judge Dredd and Batman: Legends of the Dark Knight.
+His notable works include Alice in Sunderland and the Grandville series.
+He also co-authored the graphic novel Dotter of Her Father’s Eyes with Mary Talbot, which was the first graphic novel to win the Costa Biography Award.

-Mary Talbot is an internationally acclaimed scholar who has published widely on language, gender and power, particularly in relation to media and consumer culture.
-She is the co-author of the graphic novels Dotter of her Father’s Eyes and Sally Heathcote- Suffragette.
+Mary Talbot is an internationally acclaimed scholar with extensive publications on language, gender, and power, with a particular focus on media and consumer culture.
+She is the co-author of the graphic novels Dotter of Her Father’s Eyes and Sally Heathcote: Suffragette.

 Returns